 This film offers very little outside of a ridiculously underwritten love story and a forgettable, often painful, lineup of songs.
 Famously, Marry the Mole was awarded the first Razzie for Worst Original Song, though I'm surprised that accolade didn't go to On the Road - sung by a toad with a sexualised female body (seen above).
 Said toad appears in the film for over 5 minutes - and just one second of film has 24 frames, all of which need to be hand drawn in this instance.
 This means this toad was drawn over 5000 times in order to be animated.
 Did the artists never get a bit disturbed with this?

 Sorry.
 But aside from that, Thumbelina is actually well drawn, as Bluth has always been incapable of creating bad animation.
-That aside, it's just a lazy Disney imitation, and ended up being another nail in Bluth's coffin that just further lead to eventual demise.
+That aside, it's just a lazy Disney imitation, and ended up being another nail in Bluth's coffin that just further lead to his eventual demise.

 The Iron Giant (1999)